friedchicken1/summer-studio/content/week6.md

 We were ready to begin work on our respective boxes positively and smoothly organised ourselves into groups to present on Thursday for the Summer Studio Showcase.

-I began to work on the box Traversec on HacktheBox (which caught me off guard as it began slightly differently to OpenAdmin), and joined a group with Hayden, Dylan and Nick to present upon the box we'd completed last week (OpenAdmin) for the showcase.
+I began to work on the box Traverxec on HacktheBox (which caught me off guard as it began slightly differently to OpenAdmin), and joined a group with Hayden, Dylan and Nick to present upon the box we'd completed last week (OpenAdmin) for the showcase.
 We assigned portions of the pentesting process to cover from the '3 Es' (Enumeration, Exploitation and Escalation) to even the workload amongst members and agreed to meet again on Tuesday to lock down everything for the presentation.

 ![alt text](https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/6/script.png)
 #### Above: Script for Enumeration portion of presentation